 - Upon 12 months' notice, at the time of the extension of the agreement, Mega Retail may reduce the number of the Properties subject to the agreement, provided that the rental payments for such properties (according to the average rental payments for the two years preceding the extension date) does not exceed 15% of the total rent payments for all leased properties. - Upon 12 months' notice, Mega Retail may terminate the lease of some of the leased properties prior to the end of the Initial Lease Period, provided that the aggregate area of such properties does not exceed 5% of the total area of the properties that were leased to Mega Retail as of the beginning of the Initial Lease Period.
-However, in any event, such right of termination does not include the right to terminate the lease agreement of the distribution and logistics center and warehouses in Rishon Letzion.
-As of March 31, 2014, Mega Retail gave notice of termination in connection with one property.
+At the end of 2014, BSRE sold the rights to the logistics and distribution center in Rishon Letzion. - Upon 12 months' prior notice, BSRE may shorten or temporarily suspend the lease of certain Properties (specified in the agreement) to the extent required to develop or build on the land on which such Properties are located, or to the extent required to sell the land on which such Properties are located.
+Such right to shorten or temporarily suspend the lease of such Properties is subject to the condition that, as of the date on which Mega Retail must vacate the premises, BSRE must have obtained a building permit for such development or building and/or BSRE must have signed an agreement to sell such property, as the case may be.

-- Upon 12 months' prior notice, BSRE may shorten or temporarily suspend the lease of certain Properties (specified in the agreement) to the extent required to develop or build on the land on which such Properties are located, or to the extent required to sell the land on which such Properties are located.
-Such right to shorten or temporarily suspend the lease of such Properties is subject to the condition that, as of the date on which Mega Retail must vacate the premises, BSRE must have obtained a building permit for such development or building and/or BSRE must have signed an agreement to sell such property, as the case may be. - Upon 12 months' prior notice, BSRE may shorten or temporarily suspend the lease of any four Properties (three during the Initial Lease Period and one during the extension term) to the extent required to develop or build on the land on which such Properties are located, subject to the conditions that (i) as of the date on which Mega Retail must vacate the premises, BSRE must have obtained a building permit for such development or building, and that (ii) BSRE must bear the costs of vacating the premises and provide a substitute store, at the same location, with similar characteristics at its own expense within 24 months of Mega Retail vacating the premises. - Mega Retail will be entitled to sub-lease any of the Properties, subject to the condition that Mega Retail will remain liable for the fulfillment of all the provisions of the agreement, jointly and severally with the substitute tenant. - BSRE is entitled to add building areas on each of the Properties to the extent permitted by the town planning schemes which apply and/or may apply in the future.
-In the event that, pursuant to this provision, BSRE plans to add building areas on the property on which the Company's distribution and logistics center in Rishon Letzion is located, such additional building is subject to the prior consent of Mega Retail.
-In addition, in the event that BSRE adds buildings to the property on which the Company's offices in Rosh Ha'ayin are located, then, upon six months' notice from the date on which it receives notice from BSRE about BSRE's intention to build on such property, Mega Retail may notify BSRE of Mega Retail's intention to lease the additional buildings under the same terms as the existing lease agreement, with the ten year term beginning on the date on which the new buildings are transferred to Mega Retail's possession. - Mega Retail is solely responsible for obtaining any permits or licenses required under law to operate the Properties. - Unless otherwise agreed by the parties, the lease agreement will be a "net lease" such that Mega Retail shall bear any and all payments and costs that arise in connection with the possession and use of the Properties during the lease period.
+- Upon 12 months' prior notice, BSRE may shorten or temporarily suspend the lease of any four Properties (three during the Initial Lease Period and one during the extension term) to the extent required to develop or build on the land on which such Properties are located, subject to the conditions that (i) as of the date on which Mega Retail must vacate the premises, BSRE must have obtained a building permit for such development or building, and that (ii) BSRE must bear the costs of vacating the premises and provide a substitute store, at the same location, with similar characteristics at its own expense within 24 months of Mega Retail vacating the premises. - Mega Retail will be entitled to sub-lease any of the Properties, subject to the condition that Mega Retail will remain liable for the fulfillment of all the provisions of the agreement, jointly and severally with the substitute tenant. - BSRE is entitled to add building areas on each of the Properties to the extent permitted by the town planning schemes which apply and/or may apply in the future.
+In the event that, pursuant to this provision, In addition, in the event that BSRE adds buildings to the property on which the Company's offices in Rosh Ha'ayin are located, then, upon six months' notice from the date on which it receives notice from BSRE about BSRE's intention to build on such property, Mega Retail may notify BSRE of Mega Retail's intention to lease the additional buildings under the same terms as the existing lease agreement, with the ten year term beginning on the date on which the new buildings are transferred to Mega Retail's possession. - Mega Retail is solely responsible for obtaining any permits or licenses required under law to operate the Properties. - Unless otherwise agreed by the parties, the lease agreement will be a "net lease" such that Mega Retail shall bear any and all payments and costs that arise in connection with the possession and use of the Properties during the lease period.